End of Life Decisions

 Not everyone is comfortable witnessing a beloved pet die.
 There is no shame in this.
 However, if you are comfortable staying with your pet, then we welcome you to do so.

 It may be helpful to understand what death looks like before you decide what is best for you.
 In most cases of euthanasia, the pet quickly becomes limp and stops breathing.
 Animals do not close their eyes when they die.
 Rarely, there may be what appears to be a breath or some muscle twitches.
 These are purely reflexes and not a conscious activity of the pet.
 In some cases, pets that are very dehydrated and weak may have weak veins as well.
 In these cases, we may have to use more than one vein to administer the euthanasia solution or have difficulty placing a catheter.

 Care of Remains

-Some people find mementos to be meaningful, such as a clay paw print or a clipping of fur.
-We can facilitate that for you after euthanasia.
-If you have a pet cemetery plot, then you are more than welcome to take your pet with you.
+If if you have a pet cemetery plot, then you are more than welcome to take your pet with you.